T2L/ansible-role-java/README.md

 Available variables are listed below, along with examples values (see [defaults/main.yml](defaults/main.yml)):

 OpenJDK versions and types to install.
-OpenJDK currently supports installing JDK 6, 7 and 8.
+OpenJDK currently supports installing JDK 6-11.
 Also, it's possible to install JRE or JDK:

     java_openjdk_packages:
       - version: 8
         type: jre

 Oracle Java versions to install.
-Oracle Java supports installing JDK 8 and 9.
+Oracle Java supports installing JDK 8 and 11.
 It's not possible to select package type.
-Only the **version** key is supported, possible values are 8 and 9.
+Only the **version** key is supported, possible values are 8 and 11.

     java_oracle_packages: []